 - Nutmeg + Cloves.
 Warm spices make the punch taste extra special and inviting.
 Ground or freshly grated both work well here.

-- Stir all the punch ingredients together in a punch bowl or pitcher.
+- Combine.
+Stir all the punch ingredients together in a punch bowl or pitcher.
 Chill for at least 1 hour.

-- Serve in glasses with ice.
-Garnish as desired (see below for ideas) and add a splash of sparkling water or prosecco as desired.
-CHEERS!
+- Serve.
+Serve in glasses with ice.
+Garnish as desired (see below for ideas) and add a splash of sparkling water or Prosecco as desired.
+ENJOY!

 - To Store.
-Refrigerate leftover punch for up to 2 days.
+Refrigerate leftovers of this rum punch recipe for up to 2 days.